 - Encasing a medical device.

 - Supporting a tooth that has an enormous filling.

 Children can also benefit from dental crowns for many reasons, including:

 - Restoring a tooth that is extensively damaged or decayed

 What Are Crowns Made Of?

 Crowns can be made out of different materials.
 Here are some common examples:

-- Metal: Metal crowns are made entirely out of metal, and they are a great choice for durability.
-They are less likely to break and do not cause wear on surrounding teeth.
-Additionally, less tooth grinding is necessary to fit the crown.
+- Metal: Metal crowns are made entirely of metal and are a great choice for durability.
+They have a reduced risk of fractures and do not cause excessive wear on neighboring teeth.
+Moreover, these crowns require less tooth grinding for proper fitting.

-- Porcelain-fused-to-metal (PFM): Porcelain-fused-to-metal (PFM) crowns are a mix between metal and porcelain crowns.
-Metal forms the cap that fits directly over the tooth, while porcelain is used to create white, natural-looking surface.
-This type allows for an exact fit and combines the attractiveness of porcelain crowns with the durability of metal.
+- Porcelain-fused-to-metal (PFM): Porcelain-fused-to-metal (PFM) crowns are a mix of metal and porcelain crowns.
+Metal is used to create the underlying structure of the crown that fits snugly over the tooth, while porcelain is utilized to craft a white, realistic outer surface.
+This variety of crowns enables a precise fit and combines the aesthetic appeal of porcelain crowns with the robustness of metal.

-- Zirconia: Zirconia crowns are strong and resistant to chips and cracks.
-They look extremely natural next to other teeth and are highly translucent.
+- Zirconia: On the other hand, these crowns are highly durable and resistant to chips and cracks.
+They have a remarkably natural appearance alongside neighboring teeth and exhibit high transparency.